7 Days (New Zealand game show): Season 14 (2022)

-With this season, the show moved to an earlier 7:30 pm timeslot, and team leaders (in bold) became rotated week-to-week.
+With this season, the show moved to an earlier 7:30 pm timeslot and a new hour-long broadcast; saw a new logo, redesigned set, and reworked theme song; and team leaders (in bold) became rotated week-to-week.
+Teams began receiving point totals at the end of each show.
+Each episode featured a caption contest sponsored by Frank Energy.

 Episodes broadcast in May 2022 averaged over 180,000 viewers, an improvement from below 160,000 viewers for the series premiere in February.
 Ratings then declined below 170,000, before increasing steadily to over 200,000 viewers for the series finale.

-The coloured backgrounds denote the result of each of the shows: